 Put the answers down on paper and you have a music resume!

-You can also include a repertory list - of pieces performed in large and small ensembles but more importantly pieces, etudes and books studied in private lessons.
-This may seem like a tedious process (it is), but, creating or revising your resume now will make later updates easier and gives you time to really craft a great review of your musical experiences and training.
+A resume doesn't have to be comprehensive, but should be a handful of experiences that demonstrate the skills you've acquired that are most relevant to a position you are seeking.
+You can also include a repertory list–of pieces performed in large and small ensembles but more importantly pieces, etudes and books studied in private lessons.
+This may seem like a tedious process (it is), but, creating or revising your resume now will make later updates easier and gives you time to really craft a great review of your musical experiences and training (and perhaps save you more time to focus on auditions in your senior year).

 Time to (begin to) refine!

-Based on all the information you’ve learned about the schools, it’s probably a good time to start organizing and refining your list.
-The end goal is a “shortlist” - the 6-9 schools to which you’ll actually apply.
+With all the information you’ve learned about the schools, it’s probably a good time to start organizing and refining your list.
+The end goal is a “shortlist"–the 6-9 schools to which you’ll actually apply.
 We recommend having schools in each of three categories:

 - Target/match schools - a great fit and you’re a competitive candidate (4 to 7)